michel-pi/GameOverlay.Net/README.md

-# Yato.DirectXOverlay
+# GameOverlay.Net

-Yato.DirectXOverlay offers an easy to use interface for basic Direct2D drawing on any Window.
+GameOverlay.Net offers an easy to use interface for basic Direct2D drawing on any Window.

 You can also create transparent windows to do your drawing on top of any other window.